Stassie Karanikolaou Shows Off Hourglass Curves In Scanty Cheetah-Print Bikini

 "So hot, sexy, sensual and bomb," a fourth user praised.

 Stassie has updated her Instagram feed with several jaw-dropping posts of herself this week.
-Just a few days ago, she shared some images that displayed her in minuscule red bikini.
+Just a few days ago, she shared some images that displayed her in a minuscule red bikini.